Darcski/edition-1/about.md

 permalink: /about/
 ---

-I spend my time complaining about life.
+capital letters are overrated.

 ### More Information

-If you would like to donate, please leave a sum of at least £100 at the address:
+if you would like to donate, please leave a sum of at least £100 at the address:

-13 Pavilion Way,
-Amersham,
-HP6 6PZ
+17 pavilion way,
+amersham,
+hp6 6pz

+(this isn't my house don't get any ideas)

 ### Contact me